Terms and conditions (accommodation-only)

 Remember to advise us if it your honeymoon or Silver/Golden anniversary and to take a copy of your marriage certificate with you on holiday.
 In order to qualify for a special offer, the corresponding part of your stay must be started and completed within the date band specified, under the individual offers as stated.
 For hotel sale discounts and bonus night offers, where there is a minimum stay requirement, the nights spent at the hotel must be consecutive.
 Any offers shown are correct at the time of publishing, but they may change at short notice, and not all offers can be combined.
 For the most up to date and available offers, please contact your travel agent and/or our sales team, or check on-line to check which offers apply to your holiday.

-Most of our tours are not suitable if you have any disability or have reduced mobility (including being confined to a wheelchair).
-Therefore, in the interest of safety and comfort for all groups as a whole, you must be fit enough to participate or alternatively you must have an able bodied carer to assist you throughout the tour.
-Please note that some of the featured touring itineraries may involve early starts and long days, with substantial travel between featured sites and destinations.
+Certain properties or locations may not suitable if you have a disability or have reduced mobility (including being confined to a wheelchair).
+Therefore, in the interest of your safety and comfort, you must be fit enough to travel or alternatively you must have an able bodied carer to assist you.
+Please note that some properties we feature may require substantial transfer times.
 As vehicle and road standards may not be comparable to that of the UK, please keep this in mind when considering any personal health concerns, as well as your general comfort.

 At certain hotels we may offer a complimentary lunch, dinner, or hotel bar credit.
 At other hotels we may offer up to a 20% discount on food and/or beverage extras usually payable at the end of your stay.
 This offer is not available if you pay by credit card, nor is a cash alternative available.

 Where we specify bonus night offers this will not necessarily mean bonus nights are multiplied if you book a longer duration, therefore, please ensure you ask at the time of booking to clarify the number of bonus nights you will receive.